d2l-ai/d2l-en/chapter_optimization/adam.md

 ## Implementation

-Implementing Adam from scratch isn't very daunting.
+Implementing Adam from scratch is not very daunting.
 For convenience we store the timestep counter $t$ in the `hyperparams` dictionary.
 Beyond that all is straightforward.

 ```{.python .input  n=2}
 %matplotlib inline